- Academic Programs

 - Three letters of recommendation using the form that can be found in the following link, recommendation form.
 At least one reference must be from someone who can attest to your qualifications in your chosen field and one must be from an academic faculty member who can support your ability to produce successful academic work at the graduate level.
 Please be certain to identify your intended concentration before giving the form to the person providing the reference.

 Applications are accepted year-round.
 Typically, applications for both admission and financial aid for the next academic year should be received by April 1.
-International students also must present TOEFL scores (minimum of written 575, computer 233 and internet 79 for consideration) and apply by February 1.
+International students also must present TOEFL scores and apply by February 1.

 If you have questions about the application process, please contact: